kubernetes/community/contributors/devel/sig-architecture/conformance-tests.md

 not provide.
 Profiles are _additive_, meaning that supporting one profile cannot "take away" tests from another profile.

-Starting in 1.19, there are two profiles defined:
+Starting in 1.20, there are two profiles defined:
-Base and Privileged.
-All conforming Kubernetes clusters must meet the Base profile, but the Privileged profile is optional.
-Most tests in versions prior to 1.19 have been categorized as Base, but some are privileged, sorted according to the definitions below.
+_Base_ and _Node Admin_.
+All conforming Kubernetes clusters must meet the Base profile, but the Node Admin profile is optional.
+Most tests in versions prior to 1.20 have been categorized as Base, but some are in Node Admin, sorted according to the definitions below.

 ### General Conformance Test Requirements